 Why not use your newsletter to share what’s inspiring you and what’s interesting to you at the moment?

-Sure, you sell a product or service, but you’re free to share the other products or services that go best with yours.
+Sure, you sell a product or service (here’s a tutorial for that), but you’re free to share the other products or services that go best with yours.
 Trust me, we’d rather have our favorite nutrition expert share the best protein powders for our smoothies than have to go through the trial and error of purchasing all those chalky, chalky powders ourselves.

 Round it off with element #3: the call to action.

 Without a call to action, newsletters can feel a bit aimless — leaving your reader feeling like, “You’re contacting me WHY!?” instead of inviting further engagement.
 And by engagement, I mean people being excited about what you’re doing in the world.

 Personally, I assumed that people would respond to my newsletter “naturally” if they felt it was interesting, but I get at least five times more e-mail responses when I add a simple “Reply to this e-mail and…” at the end.

 Don’t assume people will naturally reach out and buy/call/e-mail/chat without a bit of prompting!
 We’re all busy, and we’re all trying not to step on one another’s (busy) toes.
 Inviting connection speaks volumes about you, your values, and your business.

 In the end, every newsletter should end with a call to action.
 You don’t want your reader to read the e-mail and feel done.

 Here are 7 simple calls to action that work most anywhere: Click here, Start here, Read this, Add to cart, Buy now, Call me, Reply to this e-mail.

 Simple, short phrases like “Click here” or “Start here” or “Read this” or “Add to cart” or “Buy now” or “Call me” or “Reply to this e-mail” are all calls to action that get your readers doing what you’d like.
 It’s up to you to shape business communication to be engaging.